 The Electronic Engineering programme enables students to specialise in three main areas, depending on choice of final year modules: Nanoelectronics, Internet Communications, and Renewable Energy Systems.
 Students possessing these skills are much sought-after by industry.
 Those studying Electronic Engineering and Physics take additional core physics modules and thus are ideally prepared for a career as a research scientist/engineer.

-Because the BEng Electronic Engineering and BEng Electronic Engineering and Physics programmes have a common core, it is posssible to swap between programmes until the end of Level 2, as new interests develop and it becomes clearer to you what sort of professional career you intend to follow.
+Because the BEng Electronic Engineering and BEng Electronic Engineering and Physics programmes have a common core, it is possible to swap between programmes until the end of Level 2, as new interests develop and it becomes clearer to you what sort of professional career you intend to follow.

-Our Honours degrees are accredited to BEng level by the Institution of Engineering and Technology (IET) (pending re-accreditation in 2013) which means that the IET has checked and approved the standards of the teaching, the assessment, the laboratories and the staff.
+Our Honours degrees are accredited to BEng level by the Institution of Engineering and Technology (IET) which means that the IET has checked and approved the standards of the teaching, the assessment, the laboratories and the staff.
 When you have graduated and commenced your career, an accredited Honours degree is the first requirement for gaining professional registration with the Engineering Council as a Chartered Engineer (CEng).

 - Civil Engineering

 - Environmental Science (with Dundee & Angus College)

 The Electronic Engineering degrees are taught by staff from the Division of Electronic Engineering, Physics and Renewable Energy within Engineering, Physics & Mathematics.